 A common problem is that cloned animals are significantly bigger at birth than normal offspring.
 This means painful delivery for the mother, often requiring surgery.
 Large offspring may also die or suffer from abnormal organ growth, poor breathing and suckling.
 The causes for oversized offspring need to be better understood so that further painful births can be avoided.

 Some cloned animals may be produced so that they grow faster and can therefore be slaughtered sooner.
 However, there are already serious problems with fast growth in intensive animal production.
-For example, meat chickens may grow large so quickly that their immature bones break.
+For example, meat chickens may grow large so quickly that they suffer from skeletal abnormalities, lameness, metabolic diseases and high rates of mortality.
 To promote other large, rapidly growing cloned animals would add to existing animal welfare concerns.

 Since Dolly’s birth, technology has moved on, but it is still far from producing commercially cloned farm animals.
 Although studies have found that food from cloned animals is safe to eat, at present animal welfare costs and animal wastage outweigh any benefits of cloning.